vespertron/SQLServer_VENV/README.md

 # SQLServer_VENV
 Simulating virtualization and database best practices for managing on-prem Dev, Staging, and Prod environments.

+## Business Case
+A central holding company provides centralized IT, HR, finance services to a dozen subsidiary trading and distribution companies.
+Their infrastructure is currently based on on-prem DB2 databases.
+They are moving to the cloud.

 ## Approach
 Small-scale simulation managed by a team of 1 member combines system administration (virtualization, Infrastructure-as-Code) and database administration (database) in one repo.